 Share of loss of equity-accounted investees consists of recognized losses attributable to our 50% interest in Wallbox-Fawsn Joint Venture started on June 15, 2019, and over which we have joint control and a 50% economic interest.
 The principal activity of the joint venture in China is the manufacture and sale of charging solutions with a clear focus on the automotive sector.
-Due to the losses realized by the JV, the investment value has been zero since the year ended December 31, 2020.
-During the first six months ended June 30, 2022, an investment was made, but immediately impaired to the recoverable amount to cover historical losses.
-On May 24, 2023, the Company sold its 50% interest in the JV for a consideration of $\epsilon$ 390,000, on which, an amount of $\epsilon$ 94,000 is expected to be collected within the next twelve months, with the remainder being a non-current receivable.
+On May 24, 2023, the Company sold its 50% interest in the JV for a consideration of $\[ \epsilon \]$ 390,000.